Finding the perfect Christmas holiday cottage

-Top 10 tips for a magical family Christmas holiday
+Top 10 tips for a magical family Christmas holidaynull

-Bring your family Christmas traditions with you.
+Bring your family traditions with you.
 Just because you are away from home it doesn’t mean you can’t put that carrot out for Rudolf or read The Night Before Christmas at bedtime.
-Children appreciate routine and won’t want to miss the elements of Christmas that they are used to at home.
+Children appreciate routine and won’t want to miss out on the festive activities they're used to.
 There will be plenty of scope to do new things but why not ground the day in your own family traditions?

 Plan for possible disasters.
-Children are prone to get over excited at Christmas so make sure you have planned for the occasional spillage or illness.
+Children are prone to get over excited at this time of year, so make sure you have planned for the occasional spillage or illness.
 Don’t get caught without Calpol when your little one gets feverish or goes down with a cold.
 Make sure you have enough changes of clothes to cover spillages and sickness too.

 Include the rest of the family via Skype or Facetime.
 Just because you are away, it doesn’t mean you can’t be in touch with the rest of the family or your friends.
 Choose a cottage with Wi-Fi to ensure you can Facetime on Christmas Day.
 Don’t forget chargers for your devices too and that you have downloaded all the apps you need before you go.